 This is circular or sqaure twists of pasta stuffed with potatoes and Parmesan cheese.
 The light sauce is made from rabbit stock, rabbit liver, pancetta, wine, and vegetables.

 Tripe that has been cut into long, thin strips is boiled until tender, then stirred into a light stew of vegetables, wine, and herbs — parmesan tops the dish.

-Meaning “little rags,” this well-known Roman soup is made by stirring a raw egg, Parmesan, and lemon batter into hot broth — like hot and sour soup or egg-drop soup, the egg breaks into stringy fragments as it poaches.
+Meaning “little rags,” this famous soup of the Roman region is made by combining Parmesan, raw egg and lemon batter with hot broth by stirring it gently into the broth.
+Similar to the Chinese dish, hot and sour soup, which is sometimes called egg-drop soup, the egg divides into strings as it poaches.

 A loin of pork is split and filled with a mixture of black pepper, garlic, and rosemary.
 It is then tied back together and roasted.

 An ancient dish, famous in Modena and surrounding areas, is, as named, mixed boiled meats, including chicken, beef tongue, and pig’s foot.
 The meat broth is rich and the meat super-tender.

 A dish shared by Rome and Tuscany to the north.
 A whole chicken is flattened, rubbed with olive oil, garlic, lemon, and perhaps some rosemary, and grilled over hot coals.

 A relative of bollito misto, fritto misto is a collection of sweetbreads, vegetables, cheeses, chicken, and other croquettes breaded and deep-fried.
 It is served in a great mound.